Don't just attend a networking event, own it!

 Networking events are no place for the timid.
-A great networking event tip: don’t linger too long in one area.
+A great networking tip: Don’t linger too long in one area.
 One mistake I made early on was thinking that I could park myself at a table and the right people would come to me.
-Wrong.
+Wrong!
 A few stragglers may wander over, but in reality, the table with one random person standing at it is the table most people will avoid.

 A little solitude is nice, don’t get me wrong, but there’s no place for it at a networking event.
-You need to work the room in order to be successful.
-Find ways to smoothly enter conversations.
-Move around the room, and don’t spend the entire time talking to one person or group.
-It’s ok to politely move on from a conversation.
-Everyone at the event is likely there to talk to more people than just you, so they’ll likely be fine.
-Exchange business cards, move on and continue that conversation later.
+You need to work the room in order to be successful, so find ways to smoothly enter conversations.
+Move around the room and don’t spend the entire time talking to one person or group.
+It’s ok to politely move on from a conversation because everyone at the event is likely there to talk to more people than just you.
+Exchange business cards, move on, and continue that conversation later.

 Too much food can make you look like a slob or give others the impression that’s the only reason you’re there in the first place.
 Plus, if your mouth is always stuffed with food, it’s difficult to have a meaningful conversation.
 Limiting the alcoholic beverages you consume goes without saying.
 The last thing you want to do is start slurring your speech and rambling on about a night you and your buddies had on spring break 10 years back.
 Just keep in mind that moderation is the key.

 How do I know that all these things work, you ask?
 Easy.
-All of these, aside from the overindulgence in alcohol (that one was just common sense), are mistakes I made early on.
+All of these, aside from the overindulgence in alcohol, are mistakes I made early on.
 I got zero value out of the events I attended early on in my career, and so I made a conscious effort to learn from my mistakes and work to improve upon them.